zeljkoobrenovic/sokrates-website/blog-src/_posts/2020-01-09-appendix-configuration.markdown

 author: by Željko Obrenović (zeljkoobrenovic.com)
 permalink: configuration
 icon: configuration-file
-excerpt: "Sokrates configuration is defined in a JSON file.
-You can use init command to generate default file for your project."
+excerpt: "Sokrates configuration is a JSON file.
+You can use create this file manually from scratch, or use the init command to generate a default file for your project."
 ---

 ### Configuration File for Individual Projects